gemerden/anygraph/README.md

 `> pip install anygraph`

-Anygraph has no dependencies.
+Anygraph has no dependencies (apart from graphviz if you want to draw a graph).
 It runs on Python 3.6 and higher.

 ## Testing